ansible/receptor/docs/source/edge_networks.rst

 Support for Edge Networks
 =========================

-Recptor out-of-the-box has the ability to support complicated networking environments including edge networks.
+Receptor out-of-the-box has the ability to support complicated networking environments including edge networks.

 Consider the following environment: